suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/04-face.md

 1. In another browser tab, navigate to [Vision Studio](https://portal.vision.cognitive.azure.com?azure-portal=true).

-1. Sign in with your account and making sure you are using the same directory as the one where you have created your Azure AI services resource.
+1. Sign in with your account and make sure you are using the same directory as the one where you have created your Azure AI services resource.

 1. On the Vision Studio home page, select **View all resources** under the **Getting started with Vision** heading.